 In the midst of data protection and privacy laws, the practicability of ‘audience segmentation’ is under question.
 So, what’s the way out for publishers?
 Do they need another platform to segment their audience?
-Of all, why publishers need to work on audience segmentation?
+Of all, why do publishers need to work on audience segmentation?
 In this piece, we try to explore and find the best answers to those questions.

-- What is Audience Segmentation?
+What Is Audience Segmentation?

 Here’s an oversimplified example: A user who’s a fitness freak would be more interested in subscribing to the offers and ads related to health and fitness.
-Also, it is observed that many of the digital users wish to have the information handy but wouldn’t like to subscribe.
+Also, it is observed that many digital users wish to have the information handy but wouldn’t like to subscribe.

 “As there is an enormous volume of data placed at multiple locations the publishers and digital agencies find it difficult to understand the mass audience.
 And, it is a consumer-driven digital age!
 Hence, it is essential for publishers to concentrate more on individual consumer needs instead of endowing with generic content.”